rust-lang/book/src/ch19-05-advanced-functions-and-closures.md

 library has implemented for any type that implements `Display`.

 Another useful pattern exploits an implementation detail of tuple structs and tuple-struct enum variants.
-These items use `()` as initialiser syntax, which looks like a function call, and they’re actually implemented as functions returning an instance constructed from their arguments.
+These items use `()` as initializer syntax, which looks like a function call, and they’re actually implemented as functions returning an instance constructed from their arguments.
 They can also be called as a function pointer implementing the closure traits, and so can be used